deirdreobyrne/CalendarAndDST/dev.md

 ## Converting from y/m/d into days since 1970/Jan/01

-To make our lives easier when it comes to leap years and 29<sup>th</sup> February, we define λ, ε and δ such that
+To make our lives easier when it comes to leap years and 29<sup>th</sup> February, we define λ, ε such that

 - *λ= y-1* for January, February; *λ = y* for March to December

 - *ε = 2 to 11* for March to December; *ε = 12, 13* for January, February

-- *δ = d - 1*

 This moves the leap day to the end of the "year" *λ-1*, which means that if the "year" *λ* is a leap year it should start one day later than it otherwise would.
 And, the definition of *ε* helps us with the varying lengths of the months, as if we examine the quantity `30*ε + ((3*ε+6)/5)` (where the division is strictly integer division), we get